 You should not place undue reliance on our forward-looking statements.
-Although forward-looking statements reflect our good faith beliefs at the time they are made, forward-looking statements involve known and unknown risks, uncertainties and other factors, including the factors described in Part II, Item 1A of this Quarterly Report on Form 10-Q and under the heading "Risk Factors" in our prospectus, dated May 12, 2022, filed with the Securities and Exchange Commission (the "SEC") pursuant to Rule 424(b) under the Securities Act on May 16, 2022 in connection with our initial public offering (the "Prospectus"), any of which may cause our actual results, performance or achievements to differ materially from anticipated future results, performance or achievements expressed or implied by such forward-looking statements.
+Although forward-looking statements reflect our good faith beliefs at the time they are made, forward-looking statements involve known and unknown risks, uncertainties and other factors, including the factors described in Part II, Item 1A of this Quarterly Report on Form 10-Q, the factors described under the heading "Risk Factors" in our prospectus, dated May 12, 2022, filed with the Securities and Exchange Commission (the "SEC") pursuant to Rule 424(b) under the Securities Act on May 16, 2022 in connection with our initial public offering, and the factors described under the heading "Risk Factors" in our prospectus, dated August 8, 2022, filed with the SEC pursuant to Rule 424(b) under the Securities Act on August 8, 2022 in connection with our actual results, performance or achievements to differ materially from anticipated future results, performance or achievements expressed or implied by such forward-looking statements.

-We have also made certain statements in this Quarterly Report on Form 10-Q regarding our proposed acquisition of the SP Companies and USWS, described elsewhere in this report, and have set forth in this report under Part II, Item 1A, certain risk factors relating to these acquisitions and the transactions, including the financing contemplated thereby, that could adversely affect our business and prospects.
+We have also made certain statements in this Quarterly Report on Form 10-Q regarding our pending acquisition of U.S. Well Services, Inc. described elsewhere in this report, and have set forth in this report under Part II, Item 1A, certain risk factors relating to this acquisition, including the capital we will need to consummate the acquisition, that could adversely affect our business and prospects.
 The risks included above and in this report and in our other filings with the SEC are not exhaustive.
 Except as required by law, we expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any such statements to reflect any change in our expectations or any change in events, conditions or circumstances on which any such forward-looking statement is based.
 These cautionary statements qualify all forward-looking statements attributable to us or persons acting on our behalf.